Pseudomonas Aeruginosa is a common bacteria found in water and soil.

 Swimmer's Ear (Otitis Externa) - please see your local doctor for treatment

 - Other systemic infections

-In Spas & Hot tubs, a very likely cause of skin rash is Pseudomonas aeruginosa (PA).
+In Swimming Pools, a very likely cause of skin rash is Pseudomonas aeruginosa (PA).
 Pseudomonas feeds

-on oil & grease present in the spa water (mainly from body oils & skin treatments brought into the spa from
+on oil & grease present in the water (mainly from body oils & skin treatments brought into the

-bathers NOT properly showering prior to entering the spa or hot tub) and can multiply rapidly under ideal
+bathers NOT properly showering prior to entering the pool) and can multiply rapidly under ideal

 conditions (such as lack of proper sanitizing procedures).

 In swimming pools, PA can be found on various